-By signing this Form of Agreemen nt, if the Housing Auth ority accepts and sign ns Contract No. 600-25-21-REBID th i contract shall be binding on both parties.
+By signing this Form of Agreement, if the Housing Authority acc cepts and signs Contract No. 600-08-23-REBID this contract shall be binding on both parties.

-(CC) SE ORATE
+(CO SEA PORATE

 (Corporate Name)

 (Printed or Typed Name) (Printed or Typed Name)

-Witness { (a ranta or 1) pear ranne) President V.P. {
+Witness { President V.P. {

 (Signature and Date) (Signature and Date)

 (Corporate Title) (Corporate Title)

-or ecretary or Assistant Secretary in the Corporation's correct corporate name by its President or Treasurer or Assistant Treasurer, and the Certification of Assistant Secretary.
+or ry or Assistant Secretary in the Corporation's correct corporate name by its President or Treasurer or Assistant Treasurer, and the Certification of Assistant Secretary.

-CERTIFICATE AS TO CORPORATE PRINCI PAL
+CERTIFICATE AS TO COR RPORATE PRINCI PAL

-I,Secretary/Assistant Se (Circle one) , certify that I am the on named a Bidder herein; that
+I, Secretary/Assistant Secreta (Circle one) nry of the Corporation , certify that I am the on named a Bidder herein; that

 who signed this Bid on behalf of the

-of said Corporation that I know his and that said Bid was duly signed, sealed and by of its governing body.
+Corporation was thensignature and his signature attested in behalf of said Cor of said Corporation that I know his and that said Bid was duly signed, sealed and y of its governing body.

-(CORPORATE SEAL) (Signature and Date)
+(CORPORATE SEAL) Signature and Date)